 This website offers a range of teachers’ resources targeted at students in upper primary and secondary schools and includes anti-racism activities, e-challenges, fact sheets, interviews and guides on school planning.
 Racism, No way! is managed by the NSW Department of Education and Training.

 RCOA is the national umbrella body for refugees and the organisations and individuals who support them.
 Its website offers extensive resources on refugee and asylum-seeker issues including fact sheets, statistics, research reports, personal stories and submissions to government inquiries.
-Secondary school and university levels.
+Suitable for students at secondary school and university levels.

 RD was a partnership project between the Journalism Education Association (JEA) and the Department of Immigration and Citizenship (DIAC) and incorporated several universities and community organisations.
-The project aimed to raise awareness in the journalism industry and among the general public of fair and appropriate reporting of issues concerning community diversity.
-University level.
+The project, launched in 2007, aimed to raise awareness in the journalism industry and among the general public of fair and appropriate reporting of issues concerning community diversity.
+Suitable for students at university level.

 UNHCR—‘Educational Resources for Teachers’ offers books, games, pamphlets, brochures and educational kits to assist learning about refugee experiences.